-Tired of being tired?: Get these blood tests to find out why
+Tired of being tired?: Get these fatigue lab tests to find out why

 Getting fatigued is a normal part of life, but certain people feel profound tiredness all the times.
 Scientists agree that during the evening when it’s time to go to bed, it is normal to feel tired and sleepy, but it’s not normal if you feel that way in the morning after 8 hours of sleep.